openpracticelibrary/openpracticelibrary/content/page/home.md

 Practices can be mapped to one of three parts of the loop:

 * Discovery - practices to help define target outcomes.
 Learn who are the target customers and what do they need.
 * Options - practices to help identify the path to the right outcomes.
-Learn how you will achieve your outcomes.
+Learn how you will achieve those outcomes.
 * Delivery - practices to put your ideas to the test.
 Learn what works and what doesn’t.

 In addition to this framework, we have found that cultural practices and technical practices -- captured in the foundational layer --  accelerate and maximize the use of the Mobius Loop.

-You can learn more about this library and how you can start your journey using these open practices [here](https://openpracticelibrary.com/page/about/), or jump right in.
+You can learn more about this library and how you can start your journey using these open practices [here](https://openpracticelibrary.com/page/about/), or jump right in below.